 Speaking of finances, how much does it cost?

 Most ongoing couples therapy will not meet criteria for medical necessity to be billed to or covered by insurance.
 This is because in couples therapy we do not traditionally focus on a severe mental health issue of one member of the couple alone.
 Instead we focus on the couple, their communication, and enriching that relationship.

 Insurnace coverage of couples therapy is complicated.
 You may have family therapy benefits, however these are typically meant to be used periodically in conjuction with your individual therapy while treating an individual mental health disorder.
 This is something to discuss therapist prior to scheduling.

 This leaves us with a lot more flexibility on length and frequency of sessions as well as privacy from insurance.

 Typically there will be an assessment fee for a Gottman or Prepare and Enrich assessment we will use in sessions.
 The fee will depend on which assessment we agree is most appropriate.
 The fee covers the direct cost of the assessment as well as the therapists interpretation.
 The fee is non-refundable, and must be paid before starting the assessment.

 Is there homework?

-Yes.
-There is typically homework.
+It depends on your therapists method.
+With Gottman there is typically homework.
 Homework can range from "noticing" assignments to pages out of our workbooks.
 All homework will be something you've been prepped for during sessions.